Moving Full STEAM Ahead

 The success of our first year of the STEAM Residency produced positive results.
 As noted in the report created by Southern Illinois University: “Results demonstrated the program was well received by the community, students, teachers, and district staff.
 First, students’ interest in science improved.
 Second, students’ enthusiasm, aptitudes, and engagement in STEM highly improved.
 Third, there was high improvement in students’ interest in STEM careers.
 Fourth, students experienced social-emotional benefits in that over half of the students reported that they had made more friendships since beginning the program.”

 Kidzeum launched a full summer of STEAM camps in 2022, serving 167 students.
 District 186 provided tuition for all of its students who attended.
 With a new theme each week, camp-goers learned about coding, 3D printing, engineering, pollinators, solar energy and more.
-Kidzeum has partnered with the University of Illinois Springfield, The Abraham Lincoln Capital Airport and Southwind Park to take campers to new locations and to explore new topics like aeronautics and astronomy.
+This summer, Kidzeum has partnered with the University of Illinois Springfield, The Abraham Lincoln Capital Airport and Southwind Park to take campers to new locations and to explore new topics like aeronautics and astronomy.

 Kidzeum received a grant from the Young Philanthropists at the Community Foundation for the Land of Lincoln to launch a pilot program called the Young Engineers Club.
 Developed and delivered in partnership with Eaton Corporation (including loads of design help and active teaching from one of their engineers), this club emphasizes the ways in which engineering impacts our everyday lives.
 It also gets kids to think like engineers through the use of design principles—Ask (what’s the problem?), Imagine (a solution), Plan, Create, Test, Improve.
 Your support will allow us to expand beyond this eight-week program to provide after school programs for the entire 2023-2024 school year, including scholarships for students who couldn’t normally attend.